Techie-Tessie/Summer/README.md

 * Make sure your PR contains a readme file which includes all the necessary details of the project.

 ## Unsure how to contribute to this GitHub repository?
-Create a seperate folder for yourself to ensure no merge conflicts.
+Make a folder for yourself to ensure no merge conflicts.
 Like this but with your own name:

 <img width="200px" style="border-style:solid" src="https://github.com/Tess314/Formulae/blob/main/folder.PNG" alt="folder" />

+Inside your folder include your code files (index.html, CSS file, and any other necessary files), and a README file describing your contribution with any relevant screenshots.

 Click [here](https://www.youtube.com/watch?v=8PhlKST2x1s) if you are using GitHub Desktop, and click [here](https://www.youtube.com/watch?v=y0syiLiYjqU) if you are using Git Bash.